 Warrants are one such product.
 The word warrant is now used in the Swedish financial market for a rather profuse flora of securities.
 In most respects, warrants resemble call options, i.e. they give the holder the right, but not the obligation, to purchase the underlying asset at a set price before or at a set time.
 Warrants can be issued using a wide range of underlying assets including shares, stock indices, equity baskets, currencies, commodities and so on.
-A characteristic of warrants is that they generally have a considerably longer time horizon than ordinary options, usually more than one year.
+A characteristic of warrants is that they generally have a considerably longer time horizon than ordinary equity options, usually more than one year.
 They are also issued by a party - in most cases a bank or a securities company - other than the one issuing the underlying asset.
 Furthermore, warrants are transferable.
-In this respect, warrants differ from the non-transferable contracts created for standardised options on NASDAQ OMX DM.
+In this respect, warrants differ from the non-transferable contracts created for standardised equity options on NASDAQ OMX DM.
 In Sweden, warrants are traded on NASDAQ OMX Stockholm and also on the Nordic Derivatives Exchange (NDX).
-In 2009, the turnover in warrants on NASDAQ OMX Stockholm totalled SEK 40 million per day.
+In 2010, the turnover in warrants on NASDAQ OMX Stockholm totalled SEK 20 million per day.
+Since 2008, the turnover in warrants and the number of warrant transactions per day have almost halved.